Always knowing the when to plant, prune, and harvest.

 How to Test Your Soil like an Expert

 Garden soil seems mysterious.
-It doesn’t jump out up at you when you’re out in the garden and say “hey, I’ve got a problem!”
-No, it just sits there waiting for you to figure out why your tomatoes have blighted leaves or your hydrangeas aren’t periwinkle blue like the ones you’ve been drooling over on Pinterest.
+It doesn’t jump out up at you when you’re out in the garden and say, “hey, I’ve got a problem!”
+No, it just sits there waiting for you to figure out why your tomatoes have blight or your hydrangeas aren’t periwinkle blue like the ones you’ve been drooling over on Pinterest.

 But we’re going to take the mystery out of soil science.

 Learning how your soil affects your plants will give you a huge advantage.
 You’ll dramatically increase your odds of being a successful gardener, by like 80%!

 What?!
 80%?
 Most garden problems can be traced back to poor nutrition for your plants.
 Plants need food to live, just like we do, and they need a good diet (nutritious soil) to thrive.

 - Plan to get your soil tested by a lab